chrisjonesdesign85/fullstack-beyond/README.md

 - ### 1 Basics

   - #### How to take Notes like a Sir
     - As a web developer you need to be a master note taker.
-There are so many small moving parts and things to learn in web development that you need a system for taking in information, asiminating it, and then documenting it.
+There are so many small moving parts and things to learn in web development that you need a system for taking in information, assimilating it, and documenting it.
 For this I use Markdown.

   ---